krista30/sun_kickstart/README.md

 # sun_kickstart
-MEAN stack kick start app
+MEAN stack kick start app with a mysql used as the RDMS

 # Install dependencies
 npm install